SiteLock

 Tinubu’s government has argued that removing subsidies and adopting austerity measures are steps toward long-term reform.
 However, the absence of policies addressing immediate hardships has led many to question the efficacy of these reforms.
 Critics argue that, instead of focusing on ambitious projects and international investment deals, the administration should concentrate on domestic economic stability.

-Dr. Nwosu emphasized the need for targeted support: “The government should be investing in social safety nets to protect the most vulnerable.
+Dr. Nwosu emphasised the need for targeted support: “The government should be investing in social safety nets to protect the most vulnerable.
 Instead, they are focused on grand projects that do not address the immediate needs of the people.”

 Proposed measures such as targeted welfare programs or improved job creation policies remain underdeveloped or insufficiently implemented.
-There is an urgent need for home-grown solutions that prioritize Nigerian lives over theoretical economic gains promoted by global financial institutions.
+There is an urgent need for home-grown solutions that prioritise Nigerian lives over theoretical economic gains promoted by global financial institutions.

 Charting a New Course for Economic Survival